golemfactory/clay/scripts/node_integration_tests/README.md

 #### Node key reuse

 Normally, each test starts with empty provider and requestor datadirs.
-That also means that the nodes need to initialize they keystores, request GNT and ETH from the faucets and finally convert GNT into GNTB which adds several minutes to each run.
+That also means that the nodes need to initialize their keystores, request GNT and ETH from the faucets and finally convert GNT into GNTB which adds several minutes to each run.